Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 ## Overview

-In these guide, you’ll learn how to build an application with contact center features.
+In this guide, you’ll learn how to build an application with contact center features.

-Your contact center application has 2 agents: `Jane` and `Joe`, that are users of your client side application.
+Your contact center application has 2 agents: `Jane` and `Joe`, that are users of your client-side application.
 Your agents make and receive in-app calls, whereas the caller can use a regular phone.

 To achieve that, this guide consists of three parts:

 1. [**A server-side application**](#1-set-up-your-backend), for fundamental server-side functionalities, such as managing users and authorization.
-This is implemented with[Conversation API.](/conversation/overview).
+This is implemented with[Conversation API](/conversation/overview).

-2. [**A client side application**](#2-set-up-your-client-side-application), for your contact center users to log in, make and receive calls.
+2. [**A client-side application**](#2-set-up-your-client-side-application), for your contact center users to log in, make and receive calls.
 This can be a web, iOS or Android application, which integrates [Nexmo Client SDK](/client-sdk/in-app-voice/overview).

 3. [Adding advanced voice capabilities](#3-add-voice-functionality), utilizing Nexmo [Voice API](/voice/voice-api/overview) on your backend side application.